cloudops/cloudmc-standard-kb/en/automation/deploy-virtual-machine-using-terraform.md

 ### Deploy a virtual machine

-Refer to the [cloud.ca Terraform provider documentation](https://github.com/cloud-ca/terraform-provider-cloudca/tree/master/doc) for latest attributes.
+Refer to the [Hypertec Cloud Terraform provider documentation](https://github.com/cloud-ca/terraform-provider-cloudca/tree/master/doc) for latest attributes.

 Here we define the attributes we want for our new instance, *prod-app01*: